 - a build-up of pressure inside the eye (increased intraocular pressure) or

 - by a lack of blood flow/oxygen to the optic nerve

 The inside of the eyeball is filled with a clear fluid called humor, with aqueous humor filling the front-half of the eye and vitreous humor filling the back half of the eye.
 Aqueous humor is produced by cells at the outside edge of the iris and is drained from the eye through a system called the trabecular meshwork.
 If the trabecular meshwork becomes blocked or damaged the amount of aqueous humor in the eye will increase, in turn causing the pressure inside the eye (the intraocular pressure) to rise.
 If the intraocular pressure becomes too high it causes damage to the optic nerve.
 The majority of people with glaucoma do have an intraocular pressure that is higher than average.
 It is important to note that some patients with glaucoma do not have high intraocular pressure, indicating that factors other than intraocular pressure must also play a role in glaucoma.

 Testing for Glaucoma

 Because not everyone with glaucoma has high intraocular pressure, glaucoma cannot be diagnosed by simply measuring the pressure of the eye.
 To accurately diagnose a person with glaucoma, our optometrist will consider the health of the eye, in particular the optic nerve and the trabecular meshwork.
 For this to be done thoroughly, it is vital that the patients pupils are dilated to provide our optometrist with a detailed 3D view of the internal structures of the eye.
+Detailed scans will be taken with an OCT and digital images also.
 The intraocular pressure, and peripheral vision need to be assessed also.
 Peripheral vision is tested using a computerised machine that detects deficits in the peripheral vision well before they become noticeable to the person themselves.